astronomer/docs/astro/best-practices/upgrading-astro.md

 This command:

 - Compares dependency versions between the current and upgraded environments.
-- Checks DAGs in the project for errors against the new Airflow version.
+- Checks DAGs in the project against the new Airflow version for errors.
 - Runs a DAG parse test with the new Airflow version.
 - Produces:
 	- an HTML report with environment metadata and a Results table including any errors logged.